renovatebot/renovate/lib/modules/datasource/readme.md

 New datasources _must_ follow the class-based programming style.
 Use the `adoptium-java` datasource as a reference.

 Add the datasource to the API in [`api.ts`](api.ts) so that the new datasource is usable.
-If you encounter `Pending mocks!` errors in the jest tests and your mocked URLs are correct, ensure the datasource is correctly registered.
+If you find `Pending mocks!` errors in the Jest tests and your mocked URLs are correct, ensure the datasource is correctly registered.

 ## getReleases